 Ultimately, the right system for you will depend on your specific needs and preferences.
 Whatever method you choose, all-natural and organic materials are essential components to creating great compost every time!

-Tip: Before starting any compost project, make sure to do your research – know which process will best suit your needs, and which materials you should add for beneficial microorganisms.
+Tip: Before starting any composting project, make sure to do your research – know which process will best suit your needs, and which materials you should add for beneficial microorganisms.
 Adding the right microbes can be the difference between a successful compost pile and one that’s lost in the shuffle.

-To get started, try adding kelp meal or other organic matter from fish, bird or cow manure.
+To get started, try adding kelp meal or other organic matter from fish, bird, or cow manure.
 These are all rich sources of beneficial organisms that can help break down material quickly and provide valuable nutrition to plants later on!